3-1-1-Codeup/project/workbooks/gabby/SCRIPT.md

     - Key findings from our bivariate testing were:
 	    - each department has certain cases and areas where they perform well but then their timeliness drops in other areas.
 	    - the department with the most issues with the level of delay was the customer service department.
-# Click
-### Explore # 3
-   - We also ran statistical tests on our hypothesis questions.
-   - We ran three different hypothesis tests which were the ANOVA test, Chi2 test, and Mann-Whitney U test.
-   - In all three tests, we were able to reject our null hypotheses and able to move forward in our investigation of our alternative hypotheses.

 I am now going to pass the next stage of exploration to Sam.